alexstan67/safe-prints/README.md

 * Robbery
 * Others

-Reviews about reports can also be provided by the community, either by leaving a comment, or by voting to acknowledge the danger.
+Reviews about reports can also be provided by the community, either by leaving a comment, or by voting to acknowledge the incident.

 On the map, new reports are distinguished from older reports through the opacity of the pins.

+## Requirements
+* ruby 3.0.3
+* rails 6.1.6
+* bundler

 ## Installation
+Create a .env file with following keys:
+`MAPBOX_API_KEY=`
+`CLOUDINARY_URL=`

 `bundle install`

 `yarn`

+Modifiy `config/database.yml` following your requirements (default one works)

+`rails db:create`

+`rails db:migrate`

 `rails db:seed` for demo purpose.

 ## Usage

-Connect with the fictive user:
+Connect with one of the fictive users:
 * alex.stan@gmail.com     | 12345678
+* riza.santoso@gmail.com  | 12345678
+* glen.smith@gmail.com    | 12345678

 For demo purpose, we worked the following destinations:
 * Canggu, Bali